addr2data/aws-certification-prep/exercises/ex-003_BasicVpcConfig.rst

 Introduction
 ------------
-The primary purpose of this exercise is to have you perform a basic VPC configuration.
+The primary purpose of this exercise become familiar with basic VPC configuration.

+*None of the configuration items in this exercise is expected to generate an costs to your AWS account.*

 Create a VPC
 ------------